-Alternatively, events can help bring in new leads without having to spend much on marketing.
-These are fitness challenges, and they’re about to help your gym excel right before your eyes.
+Fitness challenges can help bring in new leads without having to spend much on marketing, and they’re about to help your gym excel right before your eyes.

-If you use any fitness apps, you’ll quickly notice the ever-growing trend of fitness challenges.
-These keep your gym members accountable, interested, and engaged if you know how to use them right.
+If you use any fitness apps, you’ll quickly notice the ever-growing trend of the fitness challenge.
+These keep your gym members accountable, interested and engaged if you know how to use them right.

-These fitness challenge ideas are sure to keep your gym members as paying customers, and give them something to look forward to.
+Here are some ideas to keep your gym members as paying customers, and give them something to look forward to.

 What is a Fitness Challenge?

 Fitness challenges utilize gamification; a method of motivation and engagement that gamifies a task or event that would otherwise become tedious.